top of page

 Each Vet Practice & Wildlife Rescue will have a different protocol so you will just follow instructions from them.
 Then you hit the road, following all of their instructions.

 - The minimum welfare requirements that UKWT Drivers MUST adhere to are...
 Room temperature in car (unless told by the Vet or Rescue to set a different temperature, always check first please).
 Please don’t play music or smoke when driving.
-Please don’t take photographs of the wildlife you are transporting or open the carrier, unless you have been specifically trained by the Wildlife Rescue that you're driving for AND they have told you to do so, during that particular transport.
 Do not try to feed/water or offer any kind of first aid unless you have been specifically trained by the Wildlife Rescue that you're driving for AND they have told you to, during that particular transport.

 DO NOT TAKE PHOTOS